interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/basics.rst

 laptop and on your desktop.
 You can think of the laptop and desktop in this example as the Space Controllers running your graphics program Live Activities.

-Activities come with configurations which give default values for different parameters which can control how the Live Activity works.
+Activities come with base configurations which give default values for different parameters which can control how the Live Activity works.
 Each Live Activity can also have its own configuration which can override any of the values found in the configuration which is part of the Activity the Live Activity is based on.
-In the graphics program example, perhaps on your laptop you have it configured to use the touchpad for drawing, whereas the desktop uses an active pen tablet.
+In the graphics program example, perhaps on your laptop you have it configured to use the touchpad for drawing, whereas the desktop uses an pen-based active tablet.

+The Activity can also contain any initial data that the Live Activity would need to run.

 You can have more than one Live Activity based on a given Activity, even on the same Space Controller, each one potentially configured differently from any of